Fall, Spring, Academic Year, Calendar Year

 Winter and Summer programs are not available.

-While the appeal of the warm weather and beautiful beaches is undeniable, studying abroad on the Gold Coast will make you realize that there is a lot more to this region than just the beach—though it’s true that the Bond University campus is only 15 minutes away!
+The city of Gold Coast, on Australia's east coast, 50 miles south of Brisbane, has a population of almost 600,000.
+While the appeal of the warm weather and beautiful beaches is undeniable, studying abroad on the Gold Coast will make you realize that there is a lot more to this region than just the beach—though it’s true that Bond University is only 15 minutes away from some of Australia's finest!
+The city is a popular travel destination well known for its high-rise filled skyline, thriving nightlife and gorgeous natural surroundings.
 The Gold Coast hinterland is home to two of Queensland’s best national parks, where you can hike your way through lush rain forest to pristine mountain pools before heading to catch one of the best surf breaks on the coast at Burleigh Heads.

 The US Department of State provides safety and security information for every country of the world to help you assess for yourself the risks of travel.
 Each country information page contains a Travel Advisory, Alerts, and other important details specific to that country that could affect you.